ilovepjs/CATEsubmission/README.md

 NOTE:

-For GitLab assignments:

-	- Call the script from the folder with your git repository

-For all other files:

-	- Provide the file as a command line argument
+For GitLab assignments call the script from the folder with your git repository.
+For all other files provide the file as a command line argument